ishehadeh/simplify/docs/simplify.7.md

 ### Variable syntax:

-Variable's are a sequence at least one uppercase letter, lowercase letter, or underscores.
+Variables are a sequence of at least one letter (uppercase or lowercase), or underscores.
 Variables can be assigned to with the `:` operator.

 ### Function syntax

-Function's names are the same as variables.
-Function's parameters come after the name, surrounded by `(` and `)`.
-Individual arguments must be separated by a comma.
+Function names follow the same rules as variable names.
+Following the function's name is a parameter list surrounded by parentheses.
+Parameters are separated by commas.
+The parameter list cannot be empty.

 ## DESCRIPTION

-### Basic Operations
+### Operators 1 - 4, Basic Operations

 The first 4 operators (`+`, `-`, `*` and `/`) perform basic arithmetic operations.
 For the sake of brevity in expressions, it's possible to omit them in some cases.